apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

    query for `range` (due to lower case filter) and won't give the result (as might be expected).
 An easy work-around for this example could be to have lower case mappings i.e. just use `domain => range`.
+4. Precedence: Specifying analyzer class directly has precedence over analyzer configuration by composition.
+If you want to configure analyzers by composition then analyzer class MUST NOT not be specified.

 <a name="codec"></a>
 #### Codec